alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 computation.

 This blog post is adapted from my presentation notes.
-Formal proofs of security rely on a lot of background knowledge, but the core ideas are very clean, and I believe anyone interested in theoretical computer science can understand them.
+The formal proofs of security rely on a lot of background knowledge, but the core ideas are very clean, and I believe anyone interested in theoretical computer science can understand them.